PŠC Pezinok

-PŠC Pezinok (full name Pezinský športový club Pezinok) is an amateur Slovak football club based at the Pezinok City Stadium and competes in the third Bratislava League, the highest regional competition in Bratislava Football Association.
+PŠC Pezinok (full name Pezinský športový club Pezinok) is an amateur football club based in Pezinok, Slovakia.
+The club plays at the Pezinok City Stadium and competes in the third Bratislava League, the highest regional competition in Bratislava Football Association.
 The nickname Green-and-Whites, together with the club colors green and white, are linked to the story of the club's founding from 1921, when it was inspired by the kits of the Hungarian club Ferencváros Budapest.

 The club currently has more than 380 players divided into two senior teams and 21 youth teams.
 Two of the teams are women teams (WU15, WU11) operating in the second league in Bratislava.

-Before the start of the 2020/21 season, the representatives of the PŠC Pezinok and GFC Grinava clubs agreed to join forces in favor of football in Pezinok.
-PŠC Pezinok „B“ is currently playing at the Grinava Stadium and is a participant in the fifth league in the ObFZ Bratislava-vidiek Football Association.
-The young and determined B-team, a newcomer to the competition, entered the premiere season with glorious success.
-After high 5–0 victory in the last round over Suchohrad, they became the champions of the 6th ObFZ Bratislava-vidiek league.
+Before the start of the 2020–21 season, the representatives of the PŠC Pezinok and GFC Grinava clubs agreed to join forces in favor of football in Pezinok.
+PŠC Pezinok B currently plays at the Grinava Stadium and is a participant in the fifth league of the ObFZ Bratislava-vidiek Football Association.
+The B-team, a newcomer to the competition, entered the premiere season with considerable success.
+After a 5–0 victory in the last round over Suchohrad, they became the champions of the 6th ObFZ Bratislava-vidiek league.